Nationals Team

 Treasurer

 Camille Steele is a senior Political Science student with a concentration in Theory & Pre-Law at North Carolina Central University, hailing all the way from Murfreesboro, North Carolina.
 As the 2025-2026 Treasurer for this organization she is excited to foster a new change on the campus of NCCU.
 As a political Science major The Movement Street directly aligns with her passion for advocacy and service.
-Being part of an organization that uplifts others through mentorship, outreach, and community engagement inspires me to use my skills and time to make a real difference.
-I look forward to contributing to their work while also growing as a leader dedicated to service.

 • Serenity McClure